 1975: Manabe and Wetherald published The Effects of Doubling the CO2 Concentration on the climate of a General Circulation Model in which a 2C rise in temperature for a doubling of CO2 was predicted from a computer climate model, the same as Callendar had done before the war.
 The model also showed a greater than 10C warming for the Arctic and that, above 17-20 km, the atmosphere would cool.
 Here’s the relevant diagram from the above paper:

 1975: The Global Atmospheric Research Project (GARP) published Understanding Climatic Change: A Program for Action which contained assessments of past and possible future changes in climate based on all known knowledge at that time including the latest predictions based on increasing CO2 and analyses of cyclical changes in climate over many millennia.
+I’ll include here what I believe to be an important section from p43 of this document.

 I’ll stop with the history at this point as, although climatologists were becoming more convinced that CO2 should be causing the Earth to warm, they hadn’t noticed that it was already happening.
 What I intend now is to show the predictions made at about this time, based either on the effects expected from increased CO2 or from extensive work on natural cycles in the climate.
 As for the latter, there’s no point in looking back from where we are now for cycles as it’s too easy to get distracted by the most recent data.
 What is needed is to compare the forecasts made forty years ago with what actually happened since then.